cristovomgirodo/Vectors-in-the-Plane-and-in-Space/README.md

 ### Point R: R(xR,yR,zR)
 ### Point S: S(xS,yS,zS)

-### To any values attribute to the [Coordinates]: xP,yP,zP, xQ,yQ,zQ, xR,yR,zR, xS,yS,zS by users.
+### To any values attribute to the [Coordinates]: xP, yP, zP, xQ, yQ, zQ, xR, yR, zR, xS, yS, zS by users.

 ### The vectors: A, B, and C in the Plane: